howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

 line.
 For example, to enable the control plane security feature in a default configuration profile, use this command:

 {{< text bash >}}
-$ istioctl manifest apply --set values.global.controlPlaneSecurityEnabled=true
+$ istioctl install --set values.global.controlPlaneSecurityEnabled=true
 {{< /text >}}

 Alternatively, the `IstioOperator` configuration can be specified in a YAML file and passed to `istioctl` using the `-f` option:

 {{< text bash >}}
-$ istioctl manifest apply -f samples/operator/pilot-k8s.yaml
+$ istioctl install -f samples/operator/pilot-k8s.yaml
 {{< /text >}}

 {{< tip >}}